laravel/vapor-docs/1.0/projects/deployments.md

 :::warning Application Size

 AWS Lambda has strict limitations on the size of applications running within the environment.
-Typically, the size of your application should not be a problem.
-However, you may receive an error indicating that your project is too large.

-To mitigate this, Vapor offers [Docker based deployments](https://docs.vapor.build/1.0/projects/environments.html#building-custom-docker-images).
-Which allows developers to package and deploy applications as Docker container images of up to 10GB.
+If your application exceeds this limit, you may take advantage of Vapor's [Docker based deployments](https://docs.vapor.build/1.0/projects/environments.html#building-custom-docker-images).
+Docker based deployments allow you to package and deploy applications up to 10GB in size.
 :::

 ## Build Hooks